 TB/PPD testing is required prior to internship and will be coordinated by the DMS faculty.
-Costs for these requirements are the responsibility of the student.
+Costs for these requirements are included in the program's course charges.

-Drug testing is required for internship site placement and may also be conducted at random times throughout the program.
+\\Drug testing is required for internship site placement and may also be conducted at random times throughout the program.
 A positive test result for any illegal drug or controlled substance will result in immediate disqualification and dismissal from the program.
 Prohibited substances include, but are not limited to: amphetamines, barbiturates, benzodiazepines, cocaine metabolites, methadone, methaqualone, opiates, phencyclidine, and propoxyphene.
-Costs for drug screening is the responsibility of the student.
+Costs for drug screening is included in the program's course charges.